-Find the perfect project to make with your little ones in our round-up.
-We’ve also collected 42 craft ideas for kids and a list of crafts for teens so you can keep the whole family entertained throughout the summer holidays.
+We’ve also collected a whole bunch of craft ideas for kids and a list of crafts for teens so you can keep the whole family entertained throughout the summer holidays.
+But for now, here’s some crafts for toddlers that will start to feed your little one’s creativity and curiosity.

 Crafts for 3 year olds don’t come simpler than this mosaic kit.
-It’s a step up from colouring in!
+It’s a step up from colouring in and will test your toddlers colour matching and sticking skills.
+There’s six colourful characters for them to decorate and over 400 sticky foam pads to get creative with (a safer alternative to glue!)

 Egg carton flowers